jhobbs/mathnotes/physics/simple-harmonic-motion.md

 Here $\kappa$ is called the **torsion constant**, and depends on the length, diameter, and material of the wire.
 The formula above is basically the angular version of Hooke's law.
 Replacing the spring constant $k$ with $\kappa$ and the mass $m$ with $I$, the rotational inertia of the oscillating mass, we get

 $$ T = 2 \pi \sqrt{\frac{I}{\kappa}} $$

+## Simple Pendulum

+A simple pendulum is a pendulum with the following simplifying assumptions made:

+* The pendulum bob is assumed to be a point mass.

+* The string/rod is massless

+* There is no air resistance

+* There is no friction

+* The angle of the pendulum relative to vertical is small

+* There are only two dimensions of motion

+* The pendulum has perfectly rigid suspension

+The total mechanical energy in a simple pendulum can easily be found by considering that $PE = mgh$, and that when the pendulum bob is at its maximum height, it is stationary and therefore $KE = 0$.

+Then, the total mechanical energy of a simple pendulum is $E = PE + KE = mgL(1-\cos{\theta_0})$, where $\theta_0$ is the maximum angular displacement of the pendulum.